-This unit introduces students to the major concepts and analytical tools used in the theory and practice of financial management in a business organisation.
+This unit will introduce you to the major concepts and analytical tools used in the theory and practice of financial management in a business organization.
 It is designed to provide you with an understanding of:

-- The scope and nature of the finance function and its role within management; and
+• The scope and nature of the finance function and its role within management

-This unit also develops your practical skills in the identification and analysis of financial problems.
-Specifically, this unit considers the role and objectives of strategic financial management, working capital management and capital budgeting.
-It introduces students to the role and functioning of the capital market and the various sources of finance.
-This provides the context for understanding the cost of capital, operating and financial leverage, the financial structure decision and dividend policy.
+This unit also develops your practical skills in identification and analysis of financial problems.
+Specifically, this unit explains the relationship between risk and returns while considers the role and objectives of financial management and capital budgeting.
+It introduces students to the role and function of the capital markets and the various sources of finance.

 |Unit name||Financial Management|